 Once that dried, I sanded it down until I achieved the look I wanted.
 Then I applied two coats of water based polyurethane.

-The key to distressed projects is in the depth of the layers of color.
+The key to distressing furniture is in the layers of color.
+This gives it depth and that old, worn, painted over 5 times, feel.
 This one gives me the dark wood, the white of the primer and the final paint color.
 You don't always want to see the primer but in this case, I did.

 The end result is quite adorable, if I do say so myself!